Sketchware-Pro/Sketchware-Pro-Website/src/pages/download.md

 # What's new
 In short,
 <ul>
-<li>Reading debug logs from projects.
-A new activity for that, the Logcat Reader, was added, and to start seeing logs there, run your project and open the Logcat Reader in Sketchware Pro.</li>
-<li>Symbol pair auto-completion in the code editor can now be turned off.</li>
-<li>Upgrade to sora-editor v0.14.0.</li>
-<li>Upgrade to Iyxan23/zipalign-java:96fd6b30c928015847264b27b0d2dd407f3e8895.</li>
-<li>Some performance improvements to the DEX merging step.</li>
-<li>Using resource strings in the text and hint property of Views now works!
-Set e.g. @string/greeting as text or hint, and the View code will use the resource string, not escape the @.</li>
-<li>You can now tweak the filename of SWB backups.</li>
+<li>Java 1.9, 10, and 11 compile support!
+This only works in minApi26 builds though</li>
+<li>Syntax highlighting for Kotlin and even XML files.</li>
+<li>When Sketchware Pro crashes, you can now send the error message to us.
+It's fully optional though, so please make sure to send them if you want to help us fix bugs!</li>
+<li>New features using root access: Auto-installing of projects, and also launching of projects if auto-install is enabled and worked.</li>
+<li>You can now use e.g. <code>tools:replace="android:id"</code> in a View's inject property to remove <code>android:id</code> from its XML code.
+This is a replacement for XML Command Blocks that change tiny things like these. </li>
+<li>Add new docs and update exisiting ones by <a href="https://github.com/NiceSapien">@NiceSapien</a> in <a href="https://github.com/Sketchware-Pro/Sketchware-Pro/pull/557">#557</a></li>
 </ul>

 Want full details?
-See them [here](https://github.com/Sketchware-Pro/Sketchware-Pro/releases/tag/v6.4.0-rc04/).
+See them [here](https://github.com/Sketchware-Pro/Sketchware-Pro/releases/tag/v6.4.0-rc05).